-David Letterman Fast Facts
+David Letterman Fast Facts - CNN

 March 17, 2005 - Kelly Frank, a house painter who worked on Letterman’s Montana ranch, is charged with plotting to kidnap Letterman’s son for ransom.

-September 12, 2005 - Frank pleads guilty to a lesser charge and is sentenced to ten years in prison.
-In 2007, he escapes, but is later recaptured.
+September 12, 2005 - Frank pleads guilty to a lesser charge and is sentenced to 10 years in prison.
+In 2007, he escapes, but is later recaptured.h

 October 1, 2009 - Letterman admits on air that he has had sexual relationships with female staff members and that someone has been attempting to blackmail him over the affairs.